sejungkwak/work-time/README.md

 - Group Absence Calendar

-    - A _Google Calendar_ is embedded to help both employee and admin make decisions about absence requests more easily.
+    - A _Google Calendar_ is embedded to help both employees and admin make decisions about absence requests more easily.

         <details>
             <summary>Calendar Screenshot</summary>